Band government: History

+First Nations were first organized into bands by the Gradual Enfranchisement Act of 1867.
+The act replaced traditional governments with municipal-style band governments, which were given minor governing powers, while the federal government controlled the reserves.
+Band councils were introduced to undermine traditional forms of government, as a part of the government policy of assimilation.

 Band

 In Canada, the elected government of a First Nations band consists of a chief and councillors.
 Many bands, especially in British Columbia, control multiple Indian reserves, that is, multiple parcels of land.
 Although bands have considerable control over their reserve land, legally neither the band itself nor its members hold aboriginal land title.
 Rather, the land is held in trust for the band by the Crown.